KitwareMedical/lungair-web-application/lungair/README.md

 6. VolView Python backend server.

    VolView's python server can be used to run backend jobs such as deep learning inference pipelines.
-   Start an instance of the python server by following the [quick-start guide](../documentation/content/doc/server-dev.md#starting-the-server).\
+   Start an instance of the python server by following the [quick-start guide](../documentation/content/doc/server-dev.md#starting-the-server).
-   _NOTE: "Remote Functions" tab from VolView is currently disabled in LungAir customization.
-    We will soon add some functions to talk to the python server in our own custom "LUNGAIR EHR" tab.
-    Meanwhile, you can re-enable it locally for testing purposes.
-Go to `ModulePanel.vue` and uncomment the lines that declare the `ServerModule`._

 ## Acknowledgments